cerdwin/agent-sandbox/README.md

 ## Overview

 This repository contains the infrastructure for a competitive optimizer design challenge.
-Agents compete to build the best optimizer by iteratively improving a baseline implementation.
+Agents try to build the best optimizer by iteratively improving a baseline implementation.

 ## 🏠 Your Workspace